waelABDALLAH1/NLP-deeplearning.ia/README.md

 # 👋 Hey there, I'm Wael Abdallah!

-Welcome to this awesome repository!
+Welcome to this amazing repository! 🚀

 ## 🌈 Getting Started

-# Natural Language Processing in TensorFlow
+### Natural Language Processing in TensorFlow

-here you will find assignement of NLP course provided by deeplearning.ia in coursera . its name is Natural Language Processing in TensorFlow .this repo will help you learning NLP  . on the courses you will find a link that will get you to google collab where you can run all the tasks .
+Dive into the fascinating world of Natural Language Processing with TensorFlow! 📚 This repository houses assignments from the engaging NLP course by deeplearning.ai on Coursera titled "Natural Language Processing in TensorFlow." 🤖✨

+Here, you'll discover everything you need to elevate your NLP skills.
+Each assignment is conveniently linked to a Google Colab notebook, enabling you to run tasks seamlessly.

+Let the journey to mastering NLP begin! 🚀

 ## 🚀 Let's Connect!